 and excessive paperwork or “middle-men” while useful can also be considered

-wasteful and are avoided in CSA.
+wasteful and are reduced or avoided in CSA.

 Perhaps the biggest waste is when human minds and bodies are not treated